Vero-Ventures/job-bank/README.md

 - Currently coverage reports aren't properly being uploaded to CodeCov
 - In the main.yaml, the Docker Image is currently being uploaded to a personal Docker Hub repo (Account name is cassidyboilley099 and repo is job-bank)
 - There will be a need to add more qa tests for the app as the current coverage is only around 20%
-- The ACTIONS_TOKEN is bound to my PAT, a new token will need to be made.
+- The ACTIONS_TOKEN is currently my PAT, a new token will need to be made.
 The same applies to the DOCKER_PASSWORD and DOCKER_USERNAME.
   To modify these go to the repo -> Settings -> Secrets and Variables -> Actions ^^
   This will require admin access to the repository